Bryan Spinks headshot

 Bishop F. Percy Goddard Professor Emeritus of Liturgical Studies and Pastoral Theology

 Professor Spinks is a former president of the Society for Oriental Liturgy, former coeditor of the Scottish Journal of Theology, a former member and consultant to the Church of England Liturgical Commission, president emeritus of the Church Service Society of the Church of Scotland, and a fellow of the Royal Historical Society and of Churchill College, Cambridge.
-He is a regular Sunday Presbyter in the Middlesex Area Cluster Ministry.
+He is priest in Charge of St. Andrew’s Episcopal Church, Northford.
 Professor Spinks is a fellow of Morse College.

 B.A.
 (Hons), Dip.Th.
 University of Durham; M.Th.
 University of London; B.D., D.D.
 University of Durham